kotliluk/rachel/README.md

 ### Algebraic and logical operators

+We use algebraic and logical operators in selection, theta join, and theta semijoin conditions.

 **Algebraic operators** in the conditions:

 These operators expect number literal or number column inputs.
 If the